fncheng/blog/docs/frontend/前端开发常见解决方案/cursorrules.md

 - Perfered to use Vue3 and TypeScript.
 - Perfered to use React and TypeScript.
 - Always use the Vue Composition API script setup style.
+- Prefer using `defineModel` for `v-model` bindings instead of traditional props + emits.

 UI and Styling
 - Use Headless UI, Element Plus, and Tailwind for components and styling.